sophon-org/sophon-account-sso/README.md

 ## Examples

-See the `examples/rainbow-wagmi` directory for a complete example of integrating the Sophon wallet with RainbowKit and wagmi.
+See the `examples/sandbox-eip6963` directory for a complete example of integrating the `Sophon Account` with `ConnectKit` and `wagmi`.

 ## License